Ophitoxaemia/startrek/README.md

 If your shields drop to zero, the Klingon phasers will damage systems on the Enterprise.

-You can view which systems are damaged and how long they will take to repair using the Damage Report" command.
+You can view which systems are damaged and how long they will take to repair using the Damage Report command.
 In some cases you will need to dock at a base for repair (see below about bases.)

 Photon torpedos need to be aimed, but they destroy the enemy vessel 100% of the time when they hit.